 Family Members Permanently Confined for Medical Reasons [HCV GB, p.
+15-5, p.
 5-22]

 If a family member is confined to a nursing home or hospital on a permanent basis, that person is no longer considered a family member and the income of that person is not counted [HCV GB, p.
 5-22].